coreycaskey/sudoku/README.md

 # Project Overview

-This is a playable Sudoku application built with the following programming languages and technologies:
+This is a playable Sudoku application built with the following programming languages and tools:
  * Java
  * JavaFX
  * CSS
  * Maven

-To download and open the application, proceed as follows:
+To download and run the application (from GitHub), proceed as follows:
  * Click on the ```target``` folder
  * Click on the ```jar``` file
  * Click ```download```